 There are dozens of ways to free up space on your device’s memory.
 Depending on your usage habits, some will work better than others.
-And depending on how much you enjoy listening to music, watching videos, or viewing photos, you’ll no doubt find a way to boost your phone’s memory.
+And depending on how much you enjoy listening to music, watching videos, or viewing photos, you’ll no doubt find a way to boost your, android phone or free smartphone’s memory.
 Here are some of the best methods:

 - Ditch Unwanted Apps: Check out your app folder and simply trash anything you no longer need.
 This is probably the quickest way to free up memory on any smartphone.